Roseokpe/Portfolio/README.md

-# Portfolio: Popup Window
+# Portfolio: preserve data in the browser
- In this milestone of my portfolio website,I implement a client-side validation of the data in the contact form before submission.
+In this final milestone of my portfolio website, I save the form data in the local storage of the browser.
+That way when the user reloads the page the data they filled out in the form will be preserved.

 ## Built with
     Major Languages